lindsaycarbonell/imgur-scraper/wakecounty_schools/README.md

 StreetZipCode:27519`

 ## To do
-- Figure out how to imitate a POST request to return the page
 - Scrape what I want from the page:
   - Base Elementary, Middle, High School
   - If the school has an enrollment cap.
 I can get the actual enrollment cap from [public data](http://data-wake.opendata.arcgis.com/datasets/wake-county-public-schools).
+- Build a system for inputting different addresses
+  - system must get the first 3 chars of the addresses
+  - system must validate the address
+    - could use a Google Maps geocoding wrapper like [this one](https://github.com/googlemaps/google-maps-services-python)

 ## What I've learned so far